dodgeballchampionscms/website/README.md

    - Go to Content Manager → Team
    - Create entries for all 8 teams
    - Publish each team
-3. **Create Albums**:
+3. **Create Albums with Bulk Photo Upload**:
-   - Go to Content Manager → Album
+   - Go to Content Manager → Album → Create new entry
-   - Create a new album, select the team it belongs to
+   - Select the team this album belongs to
-   - Add title, date, location, and photographer credit
+   - Add album title (required)
-   - Click "Add component" to add photos
+   - Optionally add: event date, location, photographer credit
-   - For each photo: upload image, optionally add individual photographer credit or caption
+   - **Bulk Upload Photos**: Click on the "photos" field and drag/drop multiple images at once
-   - Publish the album
+   - Click Publish

-4. **Bulk Upload Workflow**:
+4. **Optional: Add Individual Photo Metadata** (for teams with resources):
-   - Create the album with metadata
+   - After creating the album, teams can optionally add individual credits/captions
-   - Click "Add component" for each photo you want to upload
+   - Edit the album → scroll to "photoMetadata" JSON field
-   - Upload multiple images at once in the media library
+   - Add custom metadata in JSON format (we'll provide a UI for this later if needed)
-   - Assign photographer credits afterward if different from album default
+   - For most teams: just bulk upload and use the album-level photographer credit

 ### API Permissions